status-im/swarms/ideas/143-seamless-login.md

 ### Product Description

 The Status login process should smooth as possible, and this can be achieved with the (optional) use of device security features such as Touch ID or a pin code.
-In addition to the password prompt, a user can use choose to securely use their fingerprint.
+In addition to the password prompt, a user can choose to securely use their fingerprint.
 This will be set up during onboarding and toggled in settings.

 Note, all transactions require authentication, so even if the phone was lost or stolen a third party couldn’t transfer funds.
 This idea does not cover the transaction flow.